Parrotfish in paradise

 Nighttime on the reef

 Its colouring perfectly blending in with the delicate pink and greens patterns of reef life sharing the haven of the corals.
 Ever fancied a night dive or snorkelling in the sunset?
 Well keep an eye out for sleeping Parrotfish.
 Curling up within the nooks and crannies of the reef, Parrotfish can be spied dotted throughout the night-time reef hiding from their predators whilst catching forty winks.
+Interestingly, some species also excrete a mucus whilst they sleep.

-Some species also excrete a mucus whilst they sleep.
 The mucus envelopes the fish whilst it sleeps and performs a two-fold function.
 Firstly, it disguises their scent from potential predators and secondly, it is believed that the mucus may provide an early warning system.
 Any potential predator endangering the parrotfish would need to pierce the mucous membrane, giving just enough time to escape.
 So be careful next time you espy a Parrotfish on a nighttime dive or snorkel, he's getting a much needed respite from cleaning the reef.

 Viridescent Parrotfish